 Welcome to Foothill’s Honors Object-Oriented Programming and Applied Design – a second-year continuation of programming with C++ with a focus on the object-oriented design methodology.

-PRE-REQUISITE: Honors Structured Programming with an A, B or C grade.
+PRE-REQUISITE: Structured Programming (CP or H) with an A, B or C grade.

 This course qualifies for the UC/CSU subject "G" - College-Preparatory Elective.

 This course is eligible for honors credit ( A-5, B-4, C-3 ) for FTHS and UC A-G.

 This course has been approved for the articulation process with CSM10B at Moorpark College, which is a UC/CSU transferable, 4 semester unit course in the subject area of computer science.

 Honors Object-Oriented Programming and Applied Design provides an in-depth understanding of the fundamentals of the object-oriented programming methodology.
 Topics covered include encapsulation, classes, data and implementation hiding, message passing, inheritance, polymorphism, function overloading, operator overloading, parameterized functions, parameterized classes, virtual functions, exception handling, and an introduction to the Standard Template Library.
 Students describe and design algorithms using object-oriented techniques to solve programming problems as well as analyze and apply those algorithms; analyze software problems and develop solutions using testing and debugging techniques; and develop programs using a high-level programming language to demonstrate object-oriented design concepts and proper program style techniques.